wtsnz/wtsnz.github.io/_posts/2018-07-21-generic-viewcontrollers/2018-07-21-generic-viewcontrollers.md

 layout: post
 title: "🤓 Generic UIViewControllers"
 description: ""
-categories: work
+categories: swift
 ---

 I've been using this pattern on the last couple of large projects I've worked to help split up the dreaded Massive View Controller issue, that we as iOS developers are famous for.
+You can view the finished project on [github](https://github.com/wtsnz/generic-viewcontroller) too.

 This technique allows you to specify the type of `UIView` that a `UIViewController` loads in a type safe way, allows you to keep all the layout code to the view, and helps separate the *View* and *Controller* aspects of the view controller that often get blended together.

-I'll start with a little bit of a story as to how we got there.
+I'll start with a little bit of a story as to how we got there, touching on Generics, Protocols & Autolayout.

 ```swift
 open class GenericViewController<V: UIView>: UIViewController {